 You might be wondering why anyone would use a wooden poster hanger as opposed to a frame or tacking something directly to the wall.
 It really comes down to a matter of style and cost.

-In terms of aesthetics, this display is just another way of putting a poster on the wall.
+In terms of aesthetics, this wall hanging is just another way of putting a poster on the wall.
 It’s interesting, unique, dimensional . . . and easy to change the posters in and out.